chrisburnell/chrisburnell.com/_posts/2014-08-27-a-slice-of-heaven.md

 {% include content/heading.html title='Slip-n-slide Modal' %}

-This was an effect I’ve seen used across the web before that I’d wanted to try building for myself but simply never got around to it.
+This was an effect I’ve seen used across the web before that I’d wanted to try building for myself but never got around to it.
 It’s a bit jittery, so if you can figure out how to make this one [jank-free](http://jankfree.org/ "Jank Free"){:rel="external"}, let me know in the [comments](#comments).
 It uses the same concept as the *Modal Container without JS* to show and hide the modal content.

 {% include content/codepen.html slug='sDBJk' height='630' %}

-{% include content/heading.html title='Simple CSS Checkbox Revisited' %}
+{% include content/heading.html title='Jazzy CSS Checkbox Revisited' %}

 This is a pen which I overhauled a bit since I first wrote about it in <a href="{% post_url 2013-06-18-persistent-shadows %}">Persistent Shadows</a>: